ORF307: Optimization

 Midterms and final project.
 No collaborations allowed.

-Honor code
+Honor code and generative AI

 All work in this course must uphold the University’s commitment to academic integrity.
 This includes the Honor Code (for written examinations, tests, and quizzes) and guidelines for the submission of original work on all other assignments.
 More guidance can be found in Rights, Rules, and Responsibilities as well as the handbook Academic Integrity at Princeton.